lislis/node-getting-started/README.md

 node app.js
 ```

-By default, the application (`app.js`) will use port 80, which is normally used
+By default the `app.js` will use the port 80, which requires root access.
-by the OS.

 ## Dependencies (Docker Development)